 Over this two day spaced program, participants will be exposed to the latest research informed and evidence-based practices that develop a child’s multiplicative understanding and be guided as to how to incorporate these practices into their classrooms.

-- Understand what Multiplicative Thinking is and how it differs from additive thinking;
+- Understand what multiplicative thinking is; how it is developed; and how it differs from additive thinking

-- Build their curricula knowledge in Mathematics and understand the progression of learning in relation to this aspect of Number;
+- Build curricula knowledge in mathematics and understand the progression of learning in relation to this aspect of Number

-- Increase their pedagogical content knowledge through the use of research-informed and evidence-based teaching practices focussed on the learning of Number; and
+- Increase their pedagogical content knowledge through the use of research-informed and evidence-based practices

 Standard 1 – Know students and how they learn